-As part of our approach to testing our simulation skills within the company (and part of a service we provide to outside agencies), we apply multi-object simulation using our FluidFlowEngine tool to everyday concerns, from public health and transport simulation, to predicting the outcome of future sporting events.
+As part of our approach to testing our simulation skills within the company (and part of a service we provide to outside agencies), we apply our FluidFlowEngine tool to everyday concerns, from public health, to renewable energy sources and transport simulation.

-Well, dynamic multi-object modelling comes in many forms, and testing your abilities in a real-world context is a key part of what we do.
+Dynamic modelling comes in many forms, and testing your abilities in a real-world context is a key part of what we try to do.

-Here, for example, is our ongoing model of R (the reproductive number of Covid-19) in England, during 2020:
+Here, for example, is our ongoing calculation of R (the reproductive number of COVID-19) in England, since March 2020:

 Estimated R in England

 When R is below 1.0, then a pandemic is under control.
 When R is above 1.0 then the epidemic is spreading.

 The following graph is the result of a real-time R number calculation in England during the 2020-23 coronavirus pandemic.

 The latest UK government SAGE (Scientific Advisory Group for Emergencies) figure should be available here, so you can make your own assessment as to the accuracy of our model. *The UK Government has informed us that it will officially cease updating that page in December 2022, however we will continue to provide this service in 2023.

 For the last seven days that data was available, the R number in England was calculated to be:

 19 Feb 0.84